Centribo/Unity-Shader-Basics-Tutorial/README.md

 ## Part 6: Playing With Shaders

 So now that we know the basics, we can start having some fun with shaders and achieve some simple effects.
 First, we're going to use our noise texture and achieve a sort of "dissolve" or "cutout" effect.
-We'll start by adding another texture property and a float property:
+We'll start by adding a texture property and a float property:
 ```
 Properties {
 	_Colour ("Colour", Color) = (1, 1, 1, 1)